derekburgess/jaws/docs/storage/repositories.md

-Reads require an `ObservationWindow`, preserve its declared capture order, sort packets by original observation time within each capture, and apply inclusive optional start/end bounds.
+Reads require an `ObservationWindow`, preserve its declared capture order, sort packets by original observation time within each capture, and apply inclusive optional start/end bounds. `read_all` is the explicit pooled-evidence operation and returns a deterministic global evidence-time order, including packets whose capture catalog entry is unavailable.
 The repository does not infer an imported capture's host perspective.

 `PacketRecord` normalizes IPv4/IPv6 text, uses aware UTC datetimes, expresses missing transport ports as `None`, and retains the existing payload text when present.
 The Neo4j